Progressive Party of Canada: Origins

 Owing to the movement's outgrowth from a variety of provincial farmers' organizations, agrarian leaders were divided on an appropriate federal political strategy.
 Henry Wise Wood, president of the United Farmers of Alberta, opposed turning the farmers' political movement into a formal Third Party.
-His political experience in the U.S., rooted in observation of the Populists of the 1890s, led him to believe that the social friction caused by such a third party would lead to the destruction, through splintering of the farmers movements in general.
+His political experience in the U.S., where he had seen the collapse of the Populists in the 1890s, led him to fear that the internal friction caused by becoming an actual political party might lead to the destruction of the farmers movement.
 Wood argued the Canadian farmers' movement should remain a grassroots democratic organization, or "economic solidarity group".
-Philosophically, he advocated for cooperative democracy against the autocratic and corrupting tendencies of competitive party politics.
-Wood's theory of group government was considered revolutionary at the time, with critics accusing his collectivism as introducing "Sovietism" to Westminster responsible government.
+Philosophically, he advocated for co-operative democracy against the autocratic and corrupting tendencies of competitive party politics.
+Wood's theory of group government (akin to proportional representation) was considered revolutionary at the time, with some critics accusing his occupation-based electoral system as introducing "Sovietism" to Westminster responsible government.

-The struggle between Wood's "group government" faction, and agrarian leaders including Crerar who advocated a more traditional party-centric approach to federal politics, troubled the party throughout its existence.
+The struggle between Wood's "group government" faction and agrarian leaders, including Crerar (who advocated a more traditional party-centric approach to federal politics), troubled the party throughout its existence.
 In their first formal caucus meeting on March 3, 1920, Crerar and eleven allied MPs established the National Progressive Party of Canada with Crerar as its first leader.
-The name of party was referred by Michael Clark two days later in the House of Commons.
-Nevertheless, Crerar was unable to secure support among members of the Canadian Council of Agriculture for the establishment of significant party structure; thus, the party had no formal national organization, with the Canadian Council of Agriculture itself providing a minimal degree of structure.
+Michael Clark mentioned the name of the party two days later in the House of Commons.
+Nevertheless, Crerar did not secure support among members of the Canadian Council of Agriculture for the establishment of a formal party structure.
+Thus, the party had no formal national organization, and the Canadian Council of Agriculture provided what structure it did have.
 Crerar formally served as parliamentary leader of the Progressives until the provincial organizations accepted his endorsement as national leader by the Canadian Council of Agriculture in 1921.

-The new party won 58 of the 235 seats in the 1921 general election, despite the lack of national party structure.
+In the 1921 general election, the new party won 58 of the 235 seats in the House of Commons.
 Owing to the anti-party character of the Progressives, individual candidates' campaigns were strictly independent of the national organization, and no financial, organizational, or strategic support was provided under a policy of "constituency autonomy".
 Support for reforming the National Policy was a common denominator, but even this was not universal within the party.
 Given the autonomy of individual members and lack of formal party organization, some argue that the Progressives are better termed a "movement" rather than a party.